 Soba is delicious.
 It's popular in Japan, but we hope that someday, it will be just as popular here!
 Our soba is handmade by chef and artisan soba maker Mutsuko Soma.
 Buckwheat is a nutritious and delicious seed, not grain, which makes our soba very low in gluten and difficult to make.
-You can try our soba and tempura at our new, upcoming restaurant at 1054 N 39th Street in Seattle's Fremont neighborhood.

 Frequently Asked Questions